ArshadChowdhury/ArshadChowdhury/README.md

-# 👋 Hey I'm Arshad, A Web Designer & Developer 💻
+# 👋 Hey I'm Arshad, A Software Developer 💻

 ## Some Info About Me
-- 👯 I'm looking to collaborate on Good Web Apps & Sites
+- 👯 I'm looking to collaborate on Good Software Projects.
 - 🔭 I’m currently building up my Problem Solving Skills & working as a frontend dev at Repliq
 - 🌱 I’m also learning C++
 - 💬 You can ask me about Web Design & Development.